Skyscanner/backpack-react-native/CONTRIBUTING.md

 jfrog_password=<your_password>
 ```

-Alternativally you can set the env variables `JFROG_USERNAME` and `JFROG_PASSWORD`
+Alternatively you can set the env variables `JFROG_USERNAME` and `JFROG_PASSWORD`

 #### Versioning

-Versions should follow what is in the `package.json` of the corresponding js code, and will do so automatically.
-Once one version is published it can't be replaced, to do a new release the js package should also be released again.
+Versions should follow what is in the `package.json` of the corresponding JS code, and will do so automatically.
+Once one version is published it can't be replaced, to do a new release the JS package should also be released again.

 If you want to publish test code set the env variable `SNAPSHOT=true`, this will publish a snapshot version that can be replaced.